fivdi/brkontru/doc/pwm.md

 - value - number (optional)

 Returns the current duty if no value is specified, else sets duty to the specified value.
-The unit for period is nanoseconds.
+The unit for duty is nanoseconds.

 ### Method: enabled(value)
 - value - boolean (optional)